-- 1. Able to understand the basic concepts of C++, functions, and Generic Programming - 2.
+- 1. Able to understand the basic concepts data structures. - 2.
 Able to understand and applythe Abstract Data Types for Advanced Data Structures like Dictionaries and Priority Queues - 3.
 Able to apply and analyzethe nodes of Search Trees like BST, AVL trees, and B-Trees with operations - 4.
-Able to usethe Searching and Traversal Techniques like DFS, BFS - 5.
+Able to use the Searching and Traversal Techniques like DFS, BFS - 5.
 Able to develop the dynamic programming methods, Backtracking methods, and Branch & Bound methods